-- 6. Venue Fees.
+- 7. Venue Fees.
 Competition venues, LOCs and/or host institutions/conferences shall not charge any venue fees to the broadcast entity.
 The broadcast entity will pay for services and personnel it deems necessary for the telecast.
-The venue shall work with the broadcasting network to secure the best possible rates for production if union entities exist in the competition venue. - 7.
+The venue shall work with the broadcasting network to secure the best possible rates for production if union entities exist in the competition venue. - 8.
 Meal Area/Catering.
 Competition venues must provide an adequate location at no charge for the television entity to accommodate crew catering.
-Depending on the event, television crews normally number in size between 40 and 80 people.
-Venues shall provide adequate tables and chairs for the crew catering. - 8.
+Depending on the event, television crews normally number in size between 40 and 100 people.
+Venues shall provide adequate tables and chairs for the crew catering. - 9.
 Audio/Video Distribution Area.
-Competition venues shall provide two eight-foot tables in close proximity to the broadcast mobile unit or an alternative area approved by the NCAA media coordinator accessible by the media for mult. box setup.
+Competition venues shall provide two eight-foot tables and chairs near the broadcast mobile unit or an alternative area approved by the NCAA media coordinator accessible by the media for the audio/video distribution area.
 Competition venues will provide adequate power based on the NCAA projected estimate of media attending the championship.
 For select championships, an area in the press conference room shall be made available for an NCAA crew to shoot the press conferences and uplink them for national media.
-The NCAA crew will also provide the audio/video distribution in this area. - 9.
+The NCAA crew will also provide the audio/video distribution in this area. - 10.
 Interview Room.
-If requested, the competition venue shall provide a separate room for the primary broadcast entity at no charge.
-The room shall have power for television needs.
+If requested, the competition venue shall provide a separate dedicated space for the primary broadcast entity at no charge.
+The space shall have power for television needs.
 For selected rounds of championships, broadcast partners may request multiple spaces if available.
+Each host should designate a press interview room or area at the facility.
+The interview/press conference area should have a public address system and an elevated head table, if possible.

-10. Media/Additional Uplink Parking.
+11. Media/Additional Uplink Parking.

 - a.
 Media and Satellite Truck Parking/Other Remote Equipment.
 The venue shall provide parking spaces adjacent or close to the venue for satellite trucks and mobile equipment of all credentialed print and electronic media. - b.
 NCAA Satellite Uplink Trucks.
 For selected championships and championship rounds, the NCAA will use a satellite truck to uplink the news conferences.
-The venue shall provide a parking position as close to the media interview room as possible while allowing the truck a clear view of the southern horizon. - 11.
+The venue shall provide a parking position as close to the media interview room as possible while allowing the truck a clear view of the southern horizon. - c.
+Broadcast Entity Parking.
+The venue shall provide access to sufficient parking without cost to the broadcast entity. - 12.
 In-House Cable or Satellite.
-Competition venues that have cable or satellite television access shall provide the NCAA with a network feed at no charge. - 12.
-In-Venue Production.
-The competition venue shall provide video boards, LED boards, video camera equipment, clear com/radio communication, etc. for use at its expense.
-The NCAA shall provide planning resources, including public address announcer script templates and video content, for use.
-The competition venue shall provide a full in-venue production staff based on available equipment and technology for all loadin and event days at its expense. - 13.
+Competition venues that have cable or satellite television access shall provide the NCAA with a network feed at no charge. - 13.
 Data and Telecommunications Services.
 The competition venue is required to provide a secured high-speed data network to support the NCAA, host institution staff, radio-rights holders, media and other users approved by the NCAA.
-The competition venue must provide dedicated bandwidth to support back-of-house locations such as the print media workroom, photo workroom, NCAA and host institution staff work areas, and other areas designated by the NCAA.
+The competition venue must provide dedicated bandwidth to support back-of-house locations such as the print media workroom, photo workroom, press conference interview room, NCAA and host institution staff work areas, and other areas designated by the NCAA.
 The data network must include hardware and software to support industry-standard security requirements; this includes providing encryption tools, a methodology to restrict user access, and support for real-time reporting of usage and bandwidth utilization.
-As an example, for Division I wrestling: